 Hi, I’m Jake Birkett, owner of Grey Alien Games.
 I produce, design and program Indie games.

 In 2005, after nearly a decade of developing stock control and accounting systems for bookshops in the UK, I formed my own company in a bid to realise a lifelong dream to make games!
-Seven years later I have eight casual games under my belt including the top-selling Fairway Solitaire and Unwell Mel download titles, and I was part of the team that made My Tribe on Facebook.
+Thirteen years later I have eleven games under my belt including Shadowhand, Regency Solitaire, and Spooky Bonus.

-I have been playing games all my life and love to put my experience to good use by making great fun casual games.
+I have been playing games all my life and love to put my experience to good use by making great fun games.
 As well as brainstorming new ideas with other designers I enjoy honing the fine details to give games that all-important polished feel.

-I’m also the co-founder of Full Indie, a Vancouver-based meetup group for indie game developers with over 1000 members!
+I’m also the co-founder of Full Indie, a Vancouver-based meetup group for indie game developers, and I run Full Indie UK.

 I did an analysis of 3 of my games to see the breakdown in sales per platform.
 I had a gut feeling that PC way outperformed Mac and mobile but I wanted to 100% confirm that.
 This post has all the juicy details and charts!

 [News - 06/27/2019 - 10:56]

 Yeah all my games have higher deletions than sales, except for Ancient Enemy which is unreleased and still gained more than were deleted though deletions did go up .

 Fascinating read thanks Terry.
 The enemy AI in Shadowhand basically uses an algorithm with lots of rules like your first AI for DD , so it is entry level compared to this stuff.
 But it does hold up and cover some scenarios where it might have looked silly otherwise.